 Temporary UW NetIDs used in conjunction with the University of Washington SSID should be used only as a last resort to access a UW wireless network.
 Guests/visitors should first attempt to connect in order, as follows:

-If these options all fail and a temporary UW NetID is required as a last resort, it must be assigned by a UW faculty or staff member.
+If these options fail and a temporary UW NetID is required as a last resort, it must be assigned by a UW faculty or staff member.
+[Note: the University of Washington SSID is scheduled to be decommissioned ~ June 2027.

 There are two types of temporary UW NetIDs: personal and shared.